mrdimfox/dokuwiki_plugin_allowindentation/README.md

 # Allow Indentation Plugin for DokuWiki

-Allow to use indentation in wiki text and disable rendering indented blocks as a preformatted text.
+Allow using an indentation in wiki text and disable rendering indented blocks as a preformatted text.

 Documentation and examples for this plugin can be found at Dokuwiki plugin